-The external flash does not fire.
+The external flash always fires at full output.

-- Canon Speedlites other than the EX-series will not fire. - Under [1: Flash control], if [Flash metering mode] in [External flash C.Fn setting] is set to [TTL], the flash will not fire.
+- If you use a flash unit other than an EX-series Speedlite, the flash will always be fired at full output (p.273). - Under [1: Flash control], if [Flash metering mode] in [External flash C.Fn setting] is set to [TTL], the flash will always fire at full output (p.201).